The Atheist Bible, CC-BY Fabian M. Suchanek

 Adriana Heguy

 All of these items can be considered advantages of religious societies.
 Yet, even in combination, they do not outweigh the advantages of secular societies.
 It is true that elderly people often lead a lonely life in secular countries.
 In return, they also live around 20 years longer.
 It is true that secular people may be less altruistic than religious people.
 In return, secular societies have better socio-economic indicators and better welfare systems, meaning that less people need other people’s help to survive.
-In Germany for example, only 0.4% of the general population live on public social support 15.
-As a consequence, very few people in the developed world would want to change their life with a person in the developing world — notwithstanding all the talk of spiritual fulfilment that poor people in developing countries supposedly enjoy.
+In Germany for example, only 0.4% of the general population live on public social support51.
+As a consequence, very few people in the developed world would want to swap their life with a person in the developing world — notwithstanding all the talk of spiritual fulfilment that poor people in developing countries supposedly enjoy.
 All the discussion of closeness to God, or a more happy, nature-oriented, or spiritual life in religious countries cannot hide the fact that life in these countries is worse on almost all accounts.
 This is why many more people emigrate into secular countries than into religious countries.
 People vote with their feet.

 In view of these facts, the admiration of religious societies appears to be little more than a nostalgic idealization.